tvw/app_lego/README.md

 The **basic** module initializes the Rails application in a git repository, removes unnecessary files and directories, sets up `.gitignore` files and freezes Edge Rails.

 The **RSpec** module remove the `test` directory and installs the plugins necessary for RSpec.
 It also runs the rspec generator.

+The **Cucumber** module install the Webrat and Cucumber gems and run the 'cucumber' generator.

+The **Machinist** module install the Machinist plugin, delete the fixtures folder, creates a spec/blueprints folder and generates basics blueprints_helper.rb and spec_helper.rb

+The **Haml** module initializes the app for [Haml](http://haml.hamptoncatlin.com/) and [Compass](http://github.com/chriseppstein/compass/wikis).
+Sass files for Compass are installed in `app/stylesheets` and it uses the Blueprint css library.
+Other modules take care of generating haml template files if haml was installed.

 The **Haml** module initializes the app for [Haml](http://haml.hamptoncatlin.com/) and [Compass](http://github.com/chriseppstein/compass/wikis).
 Sass files for Compass are installed in `app/stylesheets` and it uses the Blueprint css library.
 Other modules take care of generating haml template files if haml was installed.